SGD with Coordinate Sampling: Theory and Practice: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we empirically validate the SCGD framework by running MUSKETEER and competitors on synthetic and real datasets.
-First, we focus on regularized regression problems adopting the data generation process of \cite{namkoong2017adaptive} in which the covariates exhibit a certain block structure.
+First, we focus on regularized regression problems adopting the data generation process of \citep{namkoong2017adaptive} in which the covariates exhibit a certain block structure.
 Second, MUSKETEER is employed to train different neural networks models on real datasets for multi-label classification task.
-For ease of reproducibility, the code, technical details and additional results (with different data settings, normalization and hyperparameters) are available in the appendix.
+For ease of reproducibility, the code is available online\footnote{https://github.com/RemiLELUC/SCGD-Musketeer}.
+Technical details and additional results (with different data settings, normalization and hyperparameters) are available in the appendix.

-\textbf{Methods in competition.} The set of methods is restricted to ZO methods.
+\textbf{Methods in competition.} The set of methods is restricted to zeroth-order methods.
 This choice leads to an honest comparison based on the number of function queries.
 MUSKETEER is implemented according to Section \ref{sec:main_algo} with $T = \lfloor \sqrt{p} \rfloor $, softmax and $\ell_1$ normalization for the simulated and real data respectively.
 The different cumulative gains of Eq. \eqref{eq:gains_variants} are considered, namely AVG, SQR and ABS for the gradients, their squares or their absolute value respectively.
 The method FULL is the finite difference gradient estimate computed over all coordinates and UNIFORM stands for the uniform coordinate sampling policy.
-NESTEROV implements the gaussian smoothing of \cite{nesterov2017random}.
-In all cases, $\theta_0 = (0,\ldots, 0)^T \in \rset^p$ and the optimal SGD learning rate of the form $\gamma_k = \gamma/(k+k_0)$ is used.
+NESTEROV implements the gaussian smoothing of \citep{nesterov2017random}.
+In all cases, the initial parameter is set to $\theta_0 = (0,\ldots, 0)^\top \in \rset^p$ and the optimal SGD learning rate of the form $\gamma_k = \gamma/(k+k_0)$ is used.

+\textbf{Regularized linear models.} We apply the Empirical Risk Minimization paradigm to regularized linear problems.
+Given a data matrix $X=(x_{i,j}) \in \rset^{n \times p}$, labels $y \in \rset^n$ or $\{-1,+1\}^n$ and a regularization parameter $\mu>0$, the \textit{Ridge regression} objective is defined by